Survey Design Masterclass

 How to write, design and distribute a survey

-As important as a pleasing visual design is, an effective online survey needs to consider much more than colour palette, font selection and page layout.
+As important as a pleasing visual appearance is, effective survey design needs to consider much more than colour palette, font selection and page layout.
 The structure and flow of the questionnaire, the use of smart features such as logic and piping to ensure relevant and frictionless questions, and an understanding of how best to distribute and disseminate the survey, are all important considerations.

 1. Survey Basics and Common Pitfalls